 The Association participates in the work of the Customs Consultative Committee.
 The Committee examines customs legislation, its practical application, projects of legal acts and questions relevant to businesses.

-Legislation is constantly changing at both European Union and national level, and the courts are providing new interpretations of the appliacation in practice.
-The Customs Practitioners Association holds conferences twice a year (early December and June) to inform participants about current developments, to discuss business issues and to provide the opportunity to make new and maintain current contacts among customs practitioners.
+Legislation is constantly changing at both European Union and national level, and the courts are providing new interpretations of the application in practice.
+The Customs Practitioners Association holds conferences twice a year (early December and June) to inform participants about current developments, discuss business issues and provide the opportunity to make new and maintain current contacts among customs practitioners.

 Customs broker course

-The profession of customs broker is not only interesting but also in demand, due to the growing volume of customs procedures (due to Brexit, changes in VAT and other reasons).
-The Lithuanian Customs Practitioners Association, in cooperation with Vytautas Magnus University and the University of Applied Social Sciences, invites to acquire the qualification of a customs representative by studying at a distance (in Lithuanian).
+The profession of a customs broker is not only interesting but also in demand, due to the growing volume of customs procedures (due to Brexit, changes in VAT and other reasons).
+The Lithuanian Customs Practitioners Association, in cooperation with Vytautas Magnus University and the University of Applied Social Sciences, invites to acquire the qualification of a customs representative by studying online (in Lithuanian).
 More information

 The most valuable knowledge is gained by solving practical situations.
 By communicating with one another we exchange information on issues that arise in our daily work, situations that have to be solved and ways to solve them.

 International business has to deal with customs issues in different countries.
 Having a partner network helps to find the right solutions faster.
-The Customs Practitioners Association cooperates with similar associations operating in both Western and Eastern markets.
+The Customs Practitioners Association cooperates with similar associations in other countries.